 - It can hold loads of clothing

-- It’s great for mirrorless or DSLR cameras and lenses
+- It’s excellent for mirrorless or DSLR cameras and lenses

 - It’s perfect for the photographer that is traveling